aayushKulkarni1789/youtubedownloader-gemini3/README.md

 # 📹 YouTube Video Downloader

+> [!NOTE]
+> This project was completely made by Opencode and Gemini 3 Pro.
+From installing the required packages, to writing the code, to literally making and pushing this code to a public repo (I did not even give it my github username), all the things were handled by the agent.
+This model is insane.
+The only human made part in this entire project is this note that you are reading at the moment.

 A modern, fast, and easy-to-use YouTube video downloader web application built with **FastAPI** and **Streamlit**.

 ![Python](https://img.shields.io/badge/Python-3.8%2B-blue)